Cap Anson and His Great Bankruptcy-Inducing Semi-Pro Ballpark

 The baseball season was winding down.
 The National League completed its schedule on October 6, with the Chicago Cubs possessing the pennant.
 By October 12, they were world champions after downing the Detroit Tigers in five games.
 The first game ended in a 3-3 tie due to darkness; the Cubs swept the next four.

-Anson’s Colts played their last game of the 1907 season on October 20 in Joliet’s Dellwood Park, in a game to benefit Harry Kane, a near-destitute semi-pro pitcher suffering from typhid.
+Anson’s Colts played their last game of the 1907 season on October 20 in Joliet’s Dellwood Park, in a game to benefit Harry Kane, a near-destitute semi-pro pitcher suffering from typhoid.
 A biting wind and temperatures in the low 50s greeted the players.
 Dellwood Park’s steel grandstand, the model for Anson’s personal money sink, hosted 800 brave fans.
+The Colts eked out a 9-7 win to end their season with a record of 25-21-1.

 Capt.
 Adrian C. Anson, possibly in 1907.
 Bain News Service.